Build an Engaging Intranet to Enhance Employee Engagement

 Discover how to create 30-60-90 day plans that help your new hires find their feet in your company as fast as possible.

-In fact, one survey revealed that starting a new job is the tenth most stressful event in our lives – just one spot behind having a child.
+Starting a new job can be a nerve wracking experience for even the most confident employees.
+A survey revealed that starting a new job is the tenth most stressful event in our lives – just one spot behind having a child.

-Luckily, there’s plenty you can do as part of your onboarding process to ease your new hires’ worries and make sure they find their feet as fast as possible.
+Luckily, there’s plenty you can do as part of your onboarding process to ease your new hires’ worries and make sure they find their footing in the company.
+Creating a well-thought-out plan for their first ninety days in the job is one of the most effective there is.

 Read on to discover how to create a 30-60-90 day plan for each of your new hires that makes sure they all get up to speed as fast as possible.

 A good 30-60-90 day plan is a new hires’ helpful guide through their first three months in the job.
 That means it should cover background information on your company, its vision, and its culture.
-And it should also include links to all the important documents the new hire will need to access regularly and a breakdown of their teammates' roles and responsibilities.
+It should also include links to all the important documents the new hire will need to access regularly and a breakdown of their teammates' roles and responsibilities.

 For managers, a 30-60-90 day plan helps your new hires hit the ground running without constantly having to ask you what they should do next.
 This helps ensure the onboarding process goes as smoothly as possible for each new teammate.